Collaborating With Engineers to Build a Topic Selection Modal

 I made adjustments to the modal based on my discussion about functionality with Mike Moore.
 In the second draft of the modal, I:

 - Added a button to the search to make it clear to users that they would have to press the button or press “enter” to return results.
-This button was removed later in the design process, but did lead to the addition of a button-activated search component in our Material Design library.
+This button was removed later in the design process, but did lead to the addition of a button-activated search component in our design system.

 - Reduced the horizontal width of the “Selected Topics” section to allow for more room for the user to browse “Available Topics.”